 Tec de Monterrey Estadio Borregos

-Monterrey, Mexico143,000 SF; 10,057 seatsBeck – Preconstruction Beck – Architecture Beck – Construction
+- Monterrey, Mexico143,000 SF; 10,057 seatsBeck – Preconstruction Beck – Architecture Beck – Construction

-Tec de Monterrey is one of the largest and most prestigious universities in Latin America with 15,000 students at the Monterrey campus.
-One of the unique features of the school is that it has been playing American Football since 1945.
-With the most storied program in Mexico, the school has been featured in the New York Times and ESPN.
+Tec de Monterrey is one of the largest and most prestigious universities in Latin America, with 15,000 students attending its Monterrey campus.
+One of the school’s unique features is that it has played American Football since 1945 and has the distinction of being the most storied program in Mexico.
+The program earned the school features in The New York Times and ESPN.

-The approach to the Estadio Borregos is made much more accessible by lowering the field level by 23 feet to bring the concourse to street level.
-When visitors approach the stadium from the park, they are presented with a 2 level structure that echoes the architecture of the original classroom buildings on the core campus.
+Estadio Borregos became accessible by lowering the field level by 23 feet to align the concourse to street level.
+When visitors approach the stadium from the park, they see a two-level structure that echoes the architecture of the original buildings on campus.

-The south end zone features a public plaza with open views of the action on the field.
-A wide and shaded concourse means the facility will be able to host a multitude of events from festivals to concerts, and to provide a variety of entertainment offerings to both students and the community at large.
-On the second level, meeting rooms and offices are convertible to suites and wide circulation corridors become viewing terraces.
+The south end zone features a public plaza with open views to see all action happening on the field.
+A wide and shaded concourse means the facility can host many events from festivals to concerts and provide a variety of entertainment to students and the community.
+Meeting rooms and offices are convertible to suites on the second level, and wide circulation corridors become viewing terraces.

 The stadium was Beck’s first integrated design and construction project in Mexico and received a prestigious Texas Society of Architects 2020 Design Award.